gomorpheus/morpheus-docs/release_notes/current.rst

 New Features
 ============

-:A10: - Ability to add A10 Load Balancers has been disabed
+:A10: - The A10 Load Balancer type has been disabled, and will no longer be an option when adding new Load Balancers.
+Contact |morpheus| if you need to re-enable A10 Load Balancer option.
+This does not affect existing Load Balancers.
 :API & CLI: - Instances endpoint now has Terraform Apply and Terraform Refresh as the Apps endpoint already did
              - Software license functionality (Administration > Settings > Software Licenses) is viewable from |morpheus| API and CLI
 :AppDynamics: - The AppDynamics integration, which was previously deprecated, has been removed from the product
 :Clouds: - Improvements made to Cloud details pages seen for users given read-only access to a particular Cloud
-          - Some seldom-used Cloud integration types have been disabled by default, these include Dell, HPE, Supermicro, and CloudFoundry.
-Users can still enable them in Administration > Settings if needed
+          - **Dell**, **HPE** (NOT HPE Oneview), **Supermicro** and **Cloud Foundry** Cloud Types are now disabled by default.
+They can still be re-enable in Appliance Settings.
+Does not affect existing Clouds.
 :Clusters: - Add tags when provisioning a cluster or adding a host :superscript:`5.5.0`
-            - Combo Clusters have been renamed KVM/Docker clusters
+            - |morpheus| Cluster type **Combo Cluster** renamed to **KVM/Docker Cluster**
 :Credentials: - Stored Credential sets (Infrastructure > Trust) can now be used with some Option List configurations, just as authenticating against a REST API for REST-sourced lists
                - Stored credentials can now be used with HTTP-type Tasks and for access to remote execution for other Task types
                - Users can now integrate all Cloud types using stored credentials (Infrastructure > Trust) and |morpheus| will filter the list of selectable credentials to only types supported by the target cloud